smoon0215/CSE210-W25/README.md

 # cse210-student-template
-This is the starter code for students in CSE 210.
+My name is Samantha Moon.

 This repository contains the starter code for many different projects.
-They are arranged as follows:
+It was created from a template given by instructors at BYU-I They are arranged as follows:

 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `csharp-prep` - Starter projects for each of the C# Prep assignments.